Course Content and Outcome Guide for MUC 120B

 - Special Fee:

 Course DescriptionDevelop the ability to use the ear accurately to discern the quality of intervals, rhythms, harmonies and melodies, and to intone rhythms.
 Musical samples are transcribed by ear to include melody, rhythm, and harmony.
 Must have prerequisite or instructor permission.
-Prerequisite: MUC 120A.
+Prerequisites: MUC 120A.
+Audit available.

 - Students will be able to identify all major and minor intervals.